Job Alerts Back to career search

 CHARM

-• Provide support for key education and outreach programmatic initiatives under the direction of the CRiSP/CHARM Executive Director and in collaboration with the CRiSP Program Coordinator
+• Serve as the Director of Education for the UD Materials Research Science and Engineering Center CHARM to provide support for key education and outreach initiatives under the direction of the Center for Research in Soft matter and Polymers (CRiSP)/CHARM Executive Director and in collaboration with the CRiSP Program Coordinator

 • Assist with conceptualizing and implementing initiatives in coordination with academic departments, UD College of Engineering administrative units, Undergraduate Research Program, and Graduate College.
 Activities may include but are not limited to:

-• Develop new pathways for materials science and engineering teacher training in partnership with the CHARM leadership team and the CRiSP Program Coordinator.
+• Develop a Research Experience for Teachers (RET) program to advance materials science and engineering teacher training in partnership with the CHARM leadership team and the CRiSP Program Coordinator.

-• Support the CHARM Research Experiences for Undergraduates and CHARM (TeenSHARP) HighRise Program with tasks related to session coordination and implementation.
+• Lead the CHARM REU and the CHARM (TeenSHARP) HighRise program with tasks related to session coordination and implementation.

 • Develop activities and programs with close attention to budget and administrative procedures.